gleef init

 /

-placeholder in your file patterns for proper locale detection.src/i18n/{locale}/{feature}.json
+placeholder in your file patterns for proper locale detection.- Use descriptive patterns - Include folder structure in patterns:

 {feature}